oracle-livelabs/apex/online-book-store-app/16-additional-ui-enhancements/16-additional-ui-enhancements.md

 ## Task 3: Global Search

-1. Navigate to the application homepage and click **Shared Component**.
+1. Navigate to the application homepage and click **Shared Components**.

     ![Click](images/16-4-1.png " ")